sodadata/docs/soda-cl/anomaly-detection.md

 ## Add optional training dataset configurations

-To enhance the flexibility of anomaly detection, we offer optional configurations that allow you to tailor the model according to your specific needs.
-These configurations can be applied to the training dataset, time series prediction model, and the anomaly detection check itself.

-### Training Dataset Configuration

 A training dataset is one that Soda uses to teach the algorithm to identify patterns in the measurements the check collects.
 To enhance the flexibility of anomaly detection, you can add an optional `training_dataset_parameters` configuration to your anomaly detection check to customize the way that the check uses the training dataset.
+Apply training dataset configurations to the training dataset, time-series prediction model, and/or the anomaly detection check itself.

 The following example includes three optional, customizable training dataset parameters.
 {% include code-header.html %}